replicatedhq/kURL/README.md

 The `make watchrsync` command requires Node with the `gaze-run-interrupt` package available globally.

 On the remote instance run `cd ~/kurl && sudo bash scripts/install.sh` to test your changes.

-### Airgap Builds

-Run `make dist/airgap.tar.gz` to create an airgap bundle with packages for all supported operating systems.

-Copy the bundle to the airgapped instance, untar and run `cd ~/scripts && sudo bash install.sh`.